-Did you know 56% of calories consumed by adults and older children are from ultra-processed foods (UPFs) – but what exactly are they?
-And should we be worried about them?
-Let us fill you in on all there is to know about this food group.
+Did you know 56% of calories consumed by adults and older children come from ultra-processed foods (UPFs)?
+But what exactly are they?
+And should we be concerned about them?
+Let us fill you in on everything you need to know about this food group.

-The term 'ultra-processed' comes from the NOVA food classification system; guidelines which classify foods based on how they are processed and for what purpose – for example, to extend their shelf life or improve palatability.
+The term "ultra-processed" comes from the NOVA food classification system, which categorizes foods based on how they are processed and for what purpose—such as extending shelf life or enhancing taste.

 The four classifications are: